 While the meetings listed on OLA will follow the usual protocols of an offline meeting, the unofficial Al-Anon meeting online may not which is important to be aware of when participating in them.

 Your best bet would be to try several different meetings, in several different formats, until you figure out which one is most comfortable for you to participate in.

-Dealing with an alcoholic and discussing it with strangers is hard enough.
-Having some fool making light of such issues is not worth the trouble.
+Dealing with an alcoholic, then opening up about your struggles in a group with strangers is a challenge on its own.
+Having someone making light of such issues is quite inappropriate and not worth your trouble.

 Loving an alcoholic is one of the most painful things you will ever have to cope with.
 Yet, it doesn't need to be, C.P.Lehman in his book, Help Me!
 I'm In Love With An Addict gives you the strategies that will enable you to find happiness and get your life back on track...as well as other skills that are crucial when attempting to cope with an alcohol dependent

 If you found this page helpful, then you might find the following related pages of interest

 Teenage Alcoholism.
 When is teenage alcohol abuse no longer just adolescent experimentation?